datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ### Current

+- The outer four thumb keys on each board aren't comfortable for use as modifiers.
+  Let's try mod-tap on the pinky alpha-keys for ctrl/alt/shift.
+  Note that this almost entirely abandons the use of four of the keys in the thumb-cluster, which is a significant departure from the previous version of this layout.
+  If I love it and you hate it, let me know, and I'll see about forking it to a new keymap.
+- To use TWI/I2C devices, I rerouted the green LED pin from Pro Micro pin 3 (PD1) to Pro Micro pin 4 (PD4).
+If you do the same, set `MITOSIS_DATAGROK_I2CHACK=yes`.
+- Abandoned increasingly incorrect tri-state layer names "Symbols"/"Numbers"/"Functions" ~~in favor of "Raise/Lower/Adjust" used by more popular boards.~~
+  Scratch that, I hated it.
+  Using "Red/Blue/Purple" instead for my tri-state layer names.
+- Bugfix: number-pad plus, minus, multiply, divide should be only on purple layer.
+- Display caps lock status on rx LED
+- More tinkering with the LED setting logic and macros but functionality hasn't changed much.

+### 0.6.107

 - Discard "intentionally difficult backspace" idea.
   Tab returns to left-shift.
-  Del returns to Red+Backspace
+  Del returns to Red+Backspace.
 - "High Profile mode:" Swap Red/Backspace/Space/Red with Blue/Shift/Shift/Blue (placing space on lower thumb keys) using `MITOSIS_DATAGROK_BOTTOMSPACE=yes` when compiling.
 - Move Print Screen / Scroll Lock / Pause to pinky column on Blue layer.
-- Let's try using TT instead of MO so we can e.g. lock-on the keypad.
+- Let's try using TT instead of MO so we can e.g. lock-on the number-pad.
   - We still use MO for first modifier, so e.g. Red + tapping Blue will lock purple.
     So far it feels a bit janky, we'll see.
 - One key `KC_LAYO` to cycle through available base layers instead of a dedicated key for each;